Watching This Week #112

 Amazon purchased global streaming rights to the Neil Gaiman adaptation outside the U.S.; this deal was sealed before some of Starz' more recent international efforts.
 Rival Canadian pay TV service Super Channel later bought the right to repeat the series on its linear channels.

 The Spanish Princess is a successor to The White Queen and The White Princess, all based on Philippa Gregory's novel series The Cousins' War.
 The first two series debuted on Super Channel under its previous arrangement with Starz, before repeating on Starz Canada.
-Super Channel still has The Spanish Princess listed on their website, but the new season is not currently on their schedule, at least not at or around the same times as Starz.

 (This list is not necessarily exhaustive.)